DNF. I’m sure you’ve seen those dreaded letters at the end of a race results list.

 A well-designed and heavily practiced nutrition plan is crucial for a successful race.

-Be sure and calculate your specific nutritional needs to be fully aware of exactly how many carbohydrates you will need to consume per hour.
+Be sure to calculate your specific nutritional needs to be fully aware of exactly how many carbohydrates you will need to consume per hour.
 If you don’t have a nutritionist, try out the following formula to get a general idea:

 Weight in kilos = grams of carbs per hour you need to consume